okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/prepare-api/index.md

 If you are implementing a new SCIM API, we suggest using `/scim/v2/` as your Base URL.
 For example: `https://example.com/scim/v2/`.

-If you have multiple Okta orgs, you can use the same SCIM server for all of them.
+If you have multiple Okta orgs using your service, you can use the same SCIM server for all of them.
 To do so, one way is to implement a 1:1 client to tenant subdomain on the SCIM server for each org.
 For example, if you have three Okta orgs:

 - company-a.okta.com
 - company-b.okta.com